-This week’s list is an eclectic mix across multiple topics.
-I hope that you will enjoy reading these:
+This week’s article is a bit late, but I hope you will still enjoy reading these interesting articles.

 Digital marketer, travel / culture / heritage enthusiast